 Watch our for scams.

-When you receive a life threatening diagnosis, it can feel very tempting to consider all options, even ones that appear questionable.
+When you get a cancer diagnosis, particularly one with a grim prognosis, it can feel very tempting to consider all options, even ones that appear questionable.
 However, you must tread carefully because there are people and companies who prey on cancer patients, offering false hope and ineffective, sometimes dangerous, treatments.

 Dr. Kerry Forrestal offers advice on how to avoid falling for cancer-related scams.
 Consider his tips when evaluating potential treatments: